(Austin / Philly / NJ) 1986 – 1997:

-I grow up a relatively ordinary kid.
-Early hints at what my life would lean towards are seen when I make awful home-movies with friends, constantly listen to music, and play with computers instead of doing my homework.
-Even at 10 years old, I tend to prefer making things rather than work with pre-existing systems.
+I make awful home-movies.
+I constantly listen to music.
+I play with computers instead of doing my homework.
+Early hints to the type of life I'll lead?
+Even at ten years old, I prefer making things rather than work with pre-existing systems.

 1999 – 2003: